Who we are

 The Board’s structure

 Under the legislation establishing the trans-Tasman patent attorney regime, the Board has been given responsibility for administering the patent attorney professions in both Australia and New Zealand, in addition to the trade marks profession in Australia.
 The membership of the Board has therefore been expanded to reflect this wider responsibility.
 The Board consists of 7-10 members (including 2 ex officio members).
-All members, except the ex officio members, are appointed by the Minister for Industry, Innovation and Science.
+All members, except the ex officio members, are appointed by the Minister for Industry, Science and Technology.
 The Patents Act 1990 (Cth) provides for the Board to comprise:

 - A Chair;